All Episodes

 We're also thrilled to work together on a cutting-edge rare earth recycling line in Mountain Pass, California.

-And third, in Kentucky, we have worked with our partners at Corning to build the world's largest and most advanced smartphone glass production line.
+And third, in Kentucky, we've worked with our partners at Corning to build the world's largest and most advanced smartphone glass production line.

-In addition to the American Manufacturing Program, we're also significantly growing our investments in AI, including expanding data center capacity in North Carolina, in Nevada, in Iowa, in Arizona, and Oregon.
+In addition to the American manufacturing program, we're also significantly growing our investments in AI, including expanding data center capacity in North Carolina, in Nevada, in Iowa, in Arizona, in Oregon.

 So we're going to keep making investments right here in America.